Matilda-B23/summer-chores/README.md

 5. Refresh the page to retry.

+*Optionally, you can replace the name parameter with your own!*

 Refrences:

-Loosely referenced a tutorial from the 'Bro Code' youtube channel on callback functions, also referenced their video on promises.
+Loosely referenced a tutorial from the 'Bro Code' youtube channel on callback functions, their video on promises and their video on async and await functions.